davidgiga1993/mixing-station-docs/docs/app-link.md

 The `Device Name` indicates the name of the current device.
 It's used for easier identification.

 ### Group Name
-Usually you don't need to change this at all.
+You don't usually need to change this.

-All devices with the same group name communicate with each other.
-In case you have multiple independent persons using the app-link feature in one network make sure to change the group name.
+All devices having the same group name communicate with one another.
+If several groups of users want to use the App-Link feature independently on the same network, change the group name as required.

 ### Channel select
-If enabled the app will send the currently selected channel to other apps in the same group
+If enabled, the app sends the currently selected channel to other apps in the same group.

 ## Custom Layouts / Open view action